 Of course one cannot attribute a single OW’s generosity to their membership of the Lodge, but contributions from OW Lodge members have included:

-We also have the honour and privilege every 25-30 years of hosting the PSLC Festival at Wellington, and showing off College to about 700 visiting old boys of 34 public schools and their partners and friends.
+We also have the honour and privilege every 25-30 years of hosting the PSLC Festival at Wellington, showing off College to about 700 visiting old boys of 34 public schools and their partners and friends.
 In 2014 when we last hosted this event we donated £10,000, split between College’s appeal to fund the purchase of the Maclise painting of ‘The Meeting of Wellington and Blucher’ and a contribution to the London Air Ambulance.
+This second cause, supported by all London Masons has seen the purchase of a new helicopter for London and substantial further funding.

 We also support charities linked to Masonry and every year the Worshipful Master nominates a charity for that year.
 More details can be found here.